nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Test case: `add N/Teaching Assistant p/90908767 e/getaboveAtobeaTA123@hotmail.com a/21 Lower Kent Ridge Drive r/40.00 t/Thursday-1130-1330 s/Economics Paid/12.00`

    2. Expected: A new contact with the corresponding information will be added to the end of the current list.
+Whether there is a warning message on the schedule or not depends on your current data.

 <div style="page-break-after: always;"></div>